carun/carun.github.io/_posts/2021-08-13-system-cpu-usage-and-glibc.md

 first place?
 As the size of memory being requested is large, it makes sense to use `MAP_SHARED|MAP_ANONYMOUS` as the default in glibc.

+## Edit

+* As pointed out in [HN thread](https://news.ycombinator.com/item?id=28225482), both page table misses and TLB misses cause page faults, not just TLB misses.
+However NUMA was not a problem, as THP defragmentation has been disabled.
+* Upon further research I found that `MAP_POPULATE` gets the job done.
+The work around of using `mmap` instead of `std::vector` is still a valid choice and `MAP_SHARED` skipped in favour of that.